wafarifki/binary_converter/README.md

 # binary_converter

-Open Source binary converter system, can convert binary to decimals, to hexadecimals, to octal, ETC..
+Open Source binary converter system, can convert binary to decimals, to hexadecimals, to octal, ETC. Build with PHP Native language.
+Use for learn, i hope this can help you.

 # Let's connect with me!
 <p>